Mitsunee/fgo-timers/docs/CONTRIBUTING.md

 - assets: Contains all data assets, images in original resolution and currently unused images
 - pages: Contains all pages and api routes
 - public: Contains files that will get served in `/` alongside the app
-- scripts: (deprecated) old nodejs scripts that haven't been ported yet
 - src:
-  - components: Contains React components.
-Note that as a convention only the `index.js` of each component is meant to be imported
+  - client: Frontend Components and stores
-  - scripts: MJS scripts for various tasks in this repository (such as build data bundles)
+  - scripts: Scripts for various tasks in this repository (such as build data bundles)
-  - server: new location for all SSG, SSR and related util functions
+  - server: SSG, ISR and related util functions
-  - stores: Contains all stores and their logic
-  - styles: Contains CSS Modules for all pages, the global stylesheet and theme configs
-  - utils: Contains utility functions
-    - hooks: contains React hooks
-    - server: old SSG utils (currently getting rewritten)
 - tests:
   - \_\_mockups\_\_: Contains mock assets used in tests
   - scripts: Contains all tests for utils used by scripts in `./src/scripts`.
 Uses `uvu` test runner via `yarn test:scripts`
+  - server: Contains all tests for SSG and ISR functions

 ## Environment Variables

-- `REDIS_URL`: `redis://` or `rediss://` url to the redis server to be used for caching.
 - `NEXT_PUBLIC_DOMAIN`: Domain name used for meta images.
 Do not include any preceeding or following slashes or protocols.
-The protocol `https://` will be used by the Meta component. (not used in development)
+The protocol `https://` will be used by the Meta component.

 ## Code Guidelines